mojet66/JS-Fundamentals/README.md

-This week, i focused on the founamentals of JavaScript.
+This week, i focused on the foundamentals of JavaScript.
 At the end of the week, i was able to learn the following;

 1. How to create variables and constants
 2. What are differences between var, const and let